CBackyx/RingSG/README.md

 # RingSG

-This repository contains prototype implementation of the protocols proposed in *RingSG: Optimal Secure Vertex-Centric Computation for Collaborative Graph Processing (Accepted by ACM CCS 2025)*, with primary focuses on reproducing the paper's experimental results and fostering future research.
+This repository contains a prototype implementation of the protocols proposed in *RingSG: Optimal Secure Vertex-Centric Computation for Collaborative Graph Processing (Accepted by ACM CCS 2025)*, with primary focuses on reproducing the paper's experimental results and fostering future research.

 The codebase is largely built upon [aby3](https://github.com/ladnir/aby3), a widely adopted scheme for efficient privacy-preserving computation.
 Our code adheres to the original organization/style of the [aby3](https://github.com/ladnir/aby3) library, and use modular protocol realizations with unit tests to help future utilization.

 Here is the table of contents of this document:
+- [0 Necessary Backgrounds](#0-necessary-backgrounds): some brief background information about RingSG;
+- [1 Introduction](#1-introduction): introduce organization of the codebase;
+- [2 Quick Set Up](#2-quick-set-up): environmental requirements and step-by-step setup instructions;
+- [3 Full Evaluation](#3-full-evaluation): steps to run each part of the experiments and plot the results.

 > Caveat!!!
 Similar to the original [aby3](https://github.com/ladnir/aby3) library, this codebase should NOT be considered fully secure.
 It has not had a security review and there are still several security related issues that have not been fully implemented.
 Only use this codebase as a proof-of-concept or to benchmark the perfromance.
 Future work is required for this implementation to be considered secure.